dwnhgyl/LegendaryRL/World Reference Files/enemyGenuses.md

 Armed, monologues, lunge attack, disarm attack, flees when hp<35%, immune to drowning, entanglement, and blinding, tier 2.
 “In the interest of affecting a roguish persona, this outlaw has cultivated a respectable mustache and invested in multiple gold teeth.
 While these things might impress frightened travelers, you’re more concerned with his rapier, which he flourishes with intimidating grace.”

+*Mountebank*
+Keeps distance, uses scrolls, picks up scrolls, monologues, flees when hp<50%, tier 1.
+This enemy spawns with 0-2 enemy-usable scrolls in its inventory.
+“People fear magic, and the unscrupulous sometimes use parlor tricks to pose as fearsome wizards.
+Their simple understanding of the arcane allows them the use of scrolls, for the purpose of demonstrating their fictional powers on any brave enough to challenge their claims.
+While he could easily have some very dangerous spells within the folds of his voluminous robes, you are not about to surrender your possessions to this knave.”

 *Spellbreaker*
 Shouts, armed, 3 random enemy spells, tier 2.
 “An escaped Strandian spellslave, as evidenced by the remains of the now shattered spellcage apparatus, which clings tenaciously to his body in ragged pieces.
 Free will has given him access to a greater range of powers, but with the spellcage broken his potency suffers.”